pkivolowitz/summer_os_headstart/p2/README.md

 	sem_t fillCount;					//             student
 	int p_index;						// The head "pointer"
 	int c_index;						// The tail "pointer"
 	unsigned char buffer[BUFFER_SIZE];			// The data being transferred };
 ```

 As the comment says, you cannot change this file for any reason.
-Doing so will likely cause your program to appear NOT to work.
+Doing so will likely cause your program to NOT to work.

 ### Signs of life